 The government adds a 25% bonus to investments of up to £4,000 a year in a lifetime ISA.
-You can use these savings to help buy a first home (but be wary of the property price cap of £450,000) or keep the funds for retirement.
+You can use these savings to help buy a first home or keep the funds for retirement.
 A lifetime ISA will be a more attractive approach to retirement saving than a traditional pension for some, or you can, of course, opt for both forms of pension saving.